function61/varasto/docs/developers/api-overview.md

 Changes in Varasto are published as events that subscribers can monitor in realtime.
-The event stream has exactly-once delivery semantics so you can trust to receive all the events even if your subscriber crashes/goes offline for amounts of time.
+The event stream has exactly-once delivery semantics so you can trust to receive all the events even if your subscriber crashes/goes offline for periods of time.

 This is the same fabric that our high-availability multi-master clustering is built on.